Anphs/spotify-sentiment-analysis/README.md

 ## Development

-### Setup
+### Backend Setup

 This project reqires python version 3.9 or later.
 Once python has been setup, you can install project dependencies using the following command:

 ```
-pip install -r requirements.txt
+pip install -r vibe-check-rest/requirements.txt
 ```

-### Testing
+### Backend Testing

-The API for this project is built using _fastapi_.
+The API, `vibe-check-rest`, is built using _fastapi_.
 To run a development server, simply run the following command:

 ```
-python -m fastapi dev sentimentapi/main.py
+python -m fastapi dev vibe-check-rest/main.py
 ```

 This will start a development server, which can be accessed at http://127.0.0.1/8000.

+### Extension Setup

+The chrome extension can be loaded at [chrome://extensions/](chrome://extensions/).
+With developer mode enabled, you can load `vibe-check-extension` as an unpacked extension.

+### Extension Testing

+The extension only runs when the web browser is on a page within the Spotify domain.